adewalegh/alx-system_engineering-devops/0x0B-ssh/README.md

 Score: 0.0% (Checks completed: 0.0%)
 Now that you have successfully connected to your server, we would also like to join the party.

-Add the SSH public key below to your server so that we can connect using the ubuntu user.
+Add the SSH public key below to your server so that we can connect using the ubuntu user